jpalip/DocDefender/README.md

 DATABASE_URL="postgresql://postgres:<your PGAdmin4 password>@localhost:5432/image-encryption?schema=public"
 ACCESS_TOKEN_SECRET=SecretElOhEl

-# Make sure you have Postgres installed and connect to the database with the password "Jaxalip123!" and ensure its running locally
+# Make sure you have Postgres installed and connect to the database with your password to PGAdmin4 and ensure its running locally
-To connect to the database open up PGAdmin4 and Click Object > Connect Server
+To connect to the database open up PGAdmin4 and create a new database called image-encryption Then in terminal CD into your backend folder and run the command
+npx prisma migrate dev --name init
+This command will auto-generate the database tables from our schema.prisma

 # Then cd into the front end folder